Get In Touch

 • 29,300 particles for sizes 5 micrometers or larger.

 From the above, you might have noticed that there are only three categories of particle sizes.
-This is because ISO 7, ISO 8, and ISO 9 cleanrooms only measure three sizes.
-The other ISO classifications measure either more sizes or entirely different sizes.
-We can see below how ISO Class 8 cleanrooms compare to the other classifications.
+This is because ISO 7, ISO 8, and ISO 9 cleanrooms measure particles in only three specific categories.
+Other ISO classifications, however, may measure different or additional categories.
+We can see below how ISO 8 cleanrooms compare to the other classifications below.

 A cleanroom ISO classifications chart, with ISO 8 highlighted.